margaretacrivat/BudgetTracking_PJ/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [Personal License](LICENSE.md).
 See the LICENSE file for more information.

 ## Resources:
 - [Django Documentation](https://docs.djangoproject.com/en/5.0/)